 The Best Brownie Recipe Ever

 I bake A LOT so I do not tread lightly when I say this is the best brownie recipe ever.
-This recipe is modified from a Bon Appétit recipe for mocha brownies that I clipped a million years ago from a subscription but I have since modified the recipe to simplify some steps and also so it is kid-friendly and nut-free.
+This recipe is modified from a Bon Appétit recipe for mocha brownies that I clipped a million years ago from a subscription but I have since modified the recipe to simplify some steps and also make it kid-friendly and nut-free.
 I literally have not deviated from this brownie recipe for the past 20 years because everyone freaks out over them!
 These brownies are rich and super moist and come out perfect every single time.
 Laurel and Violet can totally make these together without me!
+Laurel has also made these into brownie balls for parties.

 - Butter or spray to coat the pan